It started with a compromise.

 Of course, having started so well, we both thought that we should do more poultry on the barbecue.
 As it'd been ages since we'd last had roast chicken, we thought a whole chook on the barbecue would be just the ticket!

-Paul built two fires, on either side of a drip tray of water, added a good handful of soaked hickory chips to the coals, placed the chicken in the middle and put on the lid.
+Paul built two fires, on either side of a drip tray of water, added a good handful of soaked hickory chips to the coals, placed the chicken in the

 After about 40 minutes, a halved aubergine joined the chicken.
 Then after another 10 minutes the lid came off and some asparagus rolled in olive oil went onto direct heat to finish.